 If you want a more Westernized experience and stick to the touristy areas, you should expect to spend $100-$150 US dollars per day.
 Luxury trips to Thailand will cost hundreds or thousands of US dollars per day.

 How to Get Around

 For those who are looking to explore more in less time, domestic flights are the way to go.
-There are 6 international airports in the country, alongside 23 domestic ones so that you can always find a close connection.
-Domestic flights are also affordable with most tickets costing about $60 US dollars.
-Air Asia and Bangkok Airways are two popular companies that have domestic routes throughout the country.
+There are 6 international airports in the country, alongside 23 domestic ones, so you can always find a close connection.

 While most think of Bangkok, there are plenty of other cities to visit in Thailand.
 Here, we will give a brief overview of the top city destinations for tourists.

 Located in southern Thailand, Hua Hin has become a resort destination for adventurous tourists.
-The area, like Pattaya City, was once a small fishing village but then the Thai royal family began to build their summer palaces.
+Like Pattaya City, the area was once a small fishing village, but then the Thai royal family began to build their summer palaces.
 Now, the beach is a large draw for people who want to indulge in watersports and luxury vacations.

-Pai is the best place to relax in nature and where the hustle and bustle of the city fades away.
-The area is filled with mountains, the Pai canyon, and the Pai hot springs so you can have the best of everything.
+Pai is the best place to relax in nature and where the hustle and bustle of the city fade away.
+The area is filled with mountains, the Pai canyon, and the Pai hot springs, so you can have the best of everything.
 The night market is also a great place to fill a hungry belly where you’ll find local and international snacks.

 Points of Interest

 While cities are always fun to explore, you may find that there is a specific point of interest that draws you in for a peek.